 SMS marketing just means sending text messages for promotional purposes, and it’s incredibly effective for e-commerce brands!
-If you run time-limited offers or regular updates that need to be read immediately, SMS marketing is for you; it’s become the preferred way to increase customer satisfaction, boost loyalty, and increase revenue.
+If you run time-limited offers or regular updates that need to be read immediately, SMS marketing is for you; it’s become the preferred way to increase brand visibility, customer satisfaction, boost loyalty, and increase revenue.
 Fun fact: if you are already using email software for your eCommerce store, that software might already have SMS features built in!

 Here’s a couple of real world example of smart SMS marketing: Lily and Llama, an e-commerce store that offers pre-packed hospital bags for expecting mothers, offers a SMS opt-time program on their front page, where a customer can receive 15% off when they text LLAMA to a specific number.

 And Lash Professional offers inclusion into their VIP list with a pop-up on their website asking for mobile numbers!

-Use the surprising power of email to generate sales for your store!
+Leverage the surprising power of email marketing solutions to generate sales for your store!
 Email marketing is not just about sending out newsletters; it’s a sophisticated array of strategies that can significantly elevate your e-commerce business’s presence in the digital space.
 Your email strategy can be as simple as sending a reminder email to people who abandon their shopping carts.
 It can also be detailed, numerous campaigns that work together to multiply sales.
 Whether you choose promotions, coupons, store updates or lead nurturing, email marketing for e-commerce is how to build relationships with your ideal customer.

 Lash Professional has a cute call-to-action to ask customers into signing up for their emails.